VERSO-UVM/Open-Resource-Library/docs/planning_for_your_next_job.md

 * Imagine: Be in the role.
 What’s a day in the life like?
 How do you think you’ll feel?
 * Experiment: Try it out!
 What was it like?
 How did you feel about it?\

-# Pathes for A Graduate Student
+# Paths for A Graduate Student

 > ⅓ to ½ of STEM PhD grads go into postdoc positions